TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-further-dns-checking-16.md

 If the considered vWAN had multiple HUBs with P2S GW deployed, please check in ASC if the resolved IP belonged to any of those.

-(Note*: You can check the P2S-HUBs where this VPN User-configuration is applied directly from ASC:
+(**Note**: You can check the P2S-HUBs where this VPN User-configuration is applied directly from ASC:
-Access the section of the considered P2SVPNGateway ?
-Click on its VPNServerConfiguration ?
-Once loaded, scroll down to ?P2S VPN Gateways? field.
+Access the section of the considered P2SVPNGateway --> Click on its *VPNServerConfiguration* Once loaded, scroll down to *P2S VPN Gateways* field.
 That field contains links to the list of all the P2S GWs where this VPN-config has been applied, you can check all the VIPs of all the GWs and validate if the resolved VIP is effectively mapped to an unexpected HUB.)